Semi-Permanent Fences: the Ultimate Solution for Stability and Security

 A semi-permanent fence is nearly as easy to install as a temporary fence line.
 It’s even possible for one person to install it on their own, although the process will go easier and faster with at least two people working together.

-Although installation specifics may vary from one product to another, the basic steps remain the same and are as follows.
+Although installation specifics may vary from one product to another, the basic steps remain as follows:

 Step 1: Drive steel posts into the ground

-• Are you installing your fence over soft earth or soil?
+• Are you installing your fence in soft earth or soil?
 If so, consider driving posts deeper.

 • Does your location experience heavy frost?
 If so, go deeper to offset the potential effects of frost heave.